Devdaha: Bhawanipur(भवानीपुर)

 The historical site of Bhawanipur, also known as Devidamar, is located 4 km south of Mahendra Highway at Devdaha Municipality Ward No. 4.
 It is believed to have been ancient Devdaha, capital of the Koliya.
 The site consists of a temple dedicated to Queen Mayadevi and other archaeological sites.
 Significant religious and archaeological and objects here include a long stone column (considered by some to be an Ashoka Pillar), stone image of Sun God, ancient brick well etc. Structural walls of ancient constructions are visible even at the surface level here.

 Kanya Mai Temple(कन्या माइ मन्दिर )

-Located at Devdaha Municipality just 1 Km south from the junction of Shitalnagar, the Kanya Mai Temple is believed to be built in the memory of Queen Prajapati Gautami, the step mother of Buddha.
+Located at Devdaha Municipality just 1 km south from the junction of Shitalnagar, the Kanya Mai Temple is believed to be built in the memory of Queen Prajapati Gautami, the step mother of Buddha.
 Major images found in the temple, include standing image of Lokeshwore holding Lotus flower in one hand, while the other is broken off, and many stone idols.
-Ancient potteries are still visible on the near by mound.
+Ancient potteries are still visible on the nearby mound.
 Excavation carried out by the Department of Archaeology and LDT have uncovered several structural ruins and stone antiquities at these sites.

 The structures of traditional palace and well also have been uncovered during the excavation of 2011 AD.